 How can my family become involved?

-is very important for any person with a mental health disorder.
-The primary healthcare
+Family involvement in treatment is very important for any person with a mental health problem.

-provider or mental health practitioner will address questions and provide reassurance
+The primary healthcare provider or mental health provider will address questions and

-by working with you to establish long-term and short-term treatment goals for your
+give reassurance by working with you to establish long-term and short-term treatment